sento documentation

 the receive function is now 1-arity.
 It only takes the a message parameter.
 Previous 'self' and 'state' parameters are now accessible via

-function.the return value of 'receive' function has always been a bit of an obstacle.
+*self*and*state*.
+The same applies tobecomefunction.the return value of 'receive' function has always been a bit of an obstacle.
 So now it is ignored for

 Version history